Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

 \subsection{Where do the laws of perception come from?}

-A related question is the role of perceptual experience in acquiring EFs, that is to what degree the configuration are learnt from the visual environment and to what degree they are a function of the innate architecture of the visual system \citep{Todorovic2011}.
+A related question is the role of perceptual experience in acquiring EFs, that is, to what degree the grouping principles are learnt from the visual environment and to what degree they are a function of the innate architecture of the visual system \citep{Todorovic2011}.
 Classic Gestalt psychologists minimized the significance of a learning account \citep{Metzger1966}.
-These authors conceded that some aspect of visual organization could be based on habit or learning (such as the ability to group particular continuous lines on a paper in letters), but these cases were thought to be the exception and weaker than others \citep{Wertheimer1923}.
+These authors conceded that some aspects of visual organization could be based on habit or learning (such as the ability to group particular continuous lines on a paper in letters), but these cases were thought to be the exception and weaker than others \citep{Wertheimer1923}.

-On one hand, some Gestalt properties observed in 2D images have a close correspondence to analogous features of real 3D objects: elements grouped through ``closure" could be seen as corresponding to real objects partially occluded; different elements that are near and similar to each other do often correspond to variations of a texture coming from the same object (proximity, similarity), which will often move together (common fate); and so on \citep{Todorovic2011}.
-This suggests that some basic Gestalt principle could be the result of applying statistical regularities acquired in everyday life, and recently some evidence has emerged in support of this hypothesis: \cite{Peterson1994ObjectContours} found that a silhouette is more likely to be assigned as the figure if it suggests a common object (see also \citealt{Peterson2019}); with two different paradigm, \cite{Duncan1984} and \cite{Zemel2002} found that a perceptual grouping can be altered with only a small amount of experience in a novel stimulus environment.
-Other evidence based on RT responses have been collected by \cite{VeceraFarah1997}.
-However, some other combinations are impenetrable to training (a clear example of that is given by the Kanizsa stratification images).
+Nevertheless, some evidence has emerged supporting the idea that basic Gestalt principles could be the result of learning from the visual environment: \cite{Geisler2001} showed that human performance in contour detection is quantitatively predicted by a grouping rule derived directly from the statistics of natural images; \cite{Peterson1994ObjectContours} found that a silhouette is more likely to be assigned as the figure if it suggests a common object (see also \citealt{Peterson2019}); with two different paradigms, \cite{Duncan1984} and \cite{Zemel2002} found that a perceptual grouping can be altered with only a small amount of experience in a novel stimulus environment.
+Other evidence based on RT responses has been collected by \cite{VeceraFarah1997}.
+However, some other combinations are impenetrable to learning, as demonstrated by the Kanizsa stratification images \citep{Grossberg2017}.